jessie20022/cmsc320finalproject/README.md

 [Scikit-learn](https://scikit-learn.org/stable/user_guide.html): Scikit-learn is Python's machine learning library consisting of tools for data modeling and predictions.
 Some algorithms scikit-learn is capable of are classification, regression, clustering, preprocessing and many more.
 More information can be found in the link above.

+Now let's import these libraries with the following code:

 ```
 import requests
 import pandas as pd
 import time
+import numpy as np
 ```